Serrowxd/Portfolio/README.md

   - Maybe clicking a picture will route you to a new page that displays the information, rather than having the overlay itself do it.
 A little extra work but it would come out a little better.

 - Navigation:

   - Probably need to add an <active> tag so that users will know which page they are on.

+- Social:
+  - Going to remove this section and relist it under my About, then probably replace it with a PDF of my portfolio.